-Back in 2009, a roulette player called Balvinder Sambhi from Birmingham was getting quite a lot of press (in the UK at least) by claiming that he had banned from each and every Grosvenor Casino in the UK following a £28,000 win over 2 months playing what he referred to as his ‘no-lose’ system.
+Back in 2009, a roulette player called Balvinder Sambhi from Birmingham was getting quite a lot of press (in the UK at least) by claiming that he had been banned from every Grosvenor Casino in the UK following a £28,000 win over two months playing what he referred to as his ‘no-lose’ system.

 Try Balvinder’s System on the Live Tables at 32Red